MithiDocs

 Typical Use Cases

-• archival of cloud drive data (OneDrive, Google Drive)
+• Archiving of cloud drive data (e.g., OneDrive, Google Drive)

-• reducing Active Store storage usage through lifecycle movement
+• Reducing Active Store storage through lifecycle movement

 Deep Store